Elaidzha1940/Elaidzha1940/README.md

 }
 ```

-iOS Engineer with end-to-end production experience — from architecture decisions to App Store release.
+iOS Engineer with end-to-end production experience - from architecture decisions to App Store release.
 I build scalable SwiftUI/UIKit applications, work with real business constraints, and care about code that holds up over time.

 Available for full-time and contract roles.
 Open to remote.

+---

+## How I Work

+I think about architecture before I write the first line.
+Not because it's required — because code that isn't designed tends to collapse quietly, and usually at the worst time.

+I treat the App Store as a real feedback loop, not a finish line.
+Shipping is where the actual work begins.

+I prefer small, composable pieces over clever monoliths.
+Code should be readable by the next person — or by me, six months later.

 ---